lileddie/F5-Terraform/README.md

 # Building a Basic F5 VIP with Terraform

-how-to to get you starting automating your VIP builds with Terraform - including gotchas.
+Getting you started automating your VIP builds with Terraform - including gotchas.
 This is not a best practices doc but a quick-and-dirty HOW-TO.

 ## What'cha need?